gabrielchan22/Intel-Image-Classification/README.md

 (0.840), consistent with their actual selling point: parameter *efficiency*, not representational power.

-**A subtle batch normalization bug shaped a lot of this project, and is worth documenting explicitly.** Early runs of the batchnorm-augmented models showed wildly unstable validation metrics — validation loss spiking as high as 3× training loss between adjacent epochs, with no clear improving trend.
-The cause was BatchNormalization's default `momentum=0.99`: at that setting, the running mean/variance estimate used at evaluation time updates far too slowly to converge within a normal-length training run, so validation metrics were computed against a stale, inaccurate normalization statistic.
-Lowering `momentum` to `0.9` (a 10% adaptation rate per step instead of 1%) fixed this cleanly — validation curves became smooth and well-behaved across every subsequent model.
-This is a good example of a hyperparameter that's easy to overlook (it's rarely touched in introductory material) but has an outsized effect on training stability specifically for smaller-to-medium datasets like this one.
+**Early testing with batch normalization shaped momentum usage.** Initial runs of the batchnorm-augmented models showed wildly unstable validation metrics — validation loss spiking as high as 3× training loss between adjacent epochs, with no clear improving trend.
+The cause was BatchNormalization's default `momentum=0.99`: at that setting, the running mean/variance estimate used at evaluation time updates far too slowly to converge within a normal-length training run, thus validation metrics were computed against an inaccurate normalization statistic.
+Lowering `momentum` to `0.9` (a 10% adaptation rate per step instead of 1%) helped to reduce this impact, validation curves became smooth and well-behaved across every subsequent model.

 **Going deep enough finally let complexity pay off — but only once regularization came with it.** The first attempt at a full Xception-style network (entry/middle/exit flow, no